olecve/chrome-driver-clj/README.md

 # chrome-driver-clj

-The library create to download and init chrome driver
+The small helper library that helps to download and init chrome driver.

 ## Usage